 If a student develops a fever of 100.0 F or above, they should stay out of school until they are fever-free for 24 hours without the aid of antipyretic medication.
 The nurses will use their clinical judgment to evaluate situations on a case-by-case basis.

 As we teach students on campus amid the continuing pandemic, the partnership between home and school is more important than ever.
-Whether it is completing a daily health screening or abiding by public health guidelines, we trust that our students, families, faculty, and staff will commit to our community standards to help mitigate the spread of Covid-19 and keep our campus open.
+We trust that our students, families, faculty, and staff will commit to upholding our community standards to help mitigate the spread of Covid-19 and keep our campus open.

 To help reduce the risk of Covid-19 exposure at The St. Paul’s Schools, we expect all students, families, faculty, and staff to: